chrishaslehurst/chrishaslehurst.github.io/about.md

 ---
-layout: default
 title: About
 ---
-# About Page
+# About

-This page tells you a bit about me.
+I'm Chris.
+I'm a Senior Gameplay Programmer at Rocksteady Studios, living in London.